On tessellations of random maps and the $t_g$-recurrence: Introduction and results

-To conclude this introduction, we emphasize that our main observation relates the moment $\mathbf{E}\XX_g^2$ to the $g$-th step of the $t_g$-recurrence.
+To conclude this introduction, we emphasize that our main contribution relates the moment $\mathbf{E}\XX_g^2$ to the $g$-th step of the $t_g$-recurrence.
 In particular, the fact that $\mathbf{E}\XX_0^2=1/3$ for the \emph{genus~$0$} Brownian map is only ``equivalent'' to the computation of the genus $1$ constant $t_1$, that can be performed by hand in several ways (and similarly, our proof of Theorem~\ref{thm:3points} for $g=0$ relies only on the value of the constants $t_1$ and $t_2$).
 However, proving Conjecture~\ref{conjecture} even for $(g,k)=(0,2)$ would be interesting in itself.
-Readers familiar with Miermont's bijection~\cite{Miermont:tessellations} may try to approach this problem by exact counting of well-labelled 2-face maps (we have failed trying to do so).
+Readers familiar with Miermont's bijection~\cite{Miermont:tessellations} may try to approach this problem by exact counting of well-labelled 2-face maps (we have failed trying to do so\footnote{after a first version of this paper was made public, Emmanuel Guitter was able to apply this idea, and checked by a ``semi-rigourous'' calculation that for $(g,k)=(0,2)$ the law is indeed uniform~\cite{Guitter:voronoiBrownian}.
+Guitter's remarkable calculation is computer assisted and very heavy, moreover fully justifying all of the needed approximations seems technically difficult -- yet it strongly supports our conjecture.
+This method seems unfit to apply to \emph{general} values of $k$ (or $g$), and probably too heavy to apply to \emph{any other} value of $(g,k)$.}).
 One could also hope that in the future purely probabilistic methods (for example using the QLE viewpoint on the Brownian map~\cite{MillerSheffield}) will enable to determine the full law of~$\XX_0$ or even the law of the vector $(\YY_0^{(i:k)})_{1\leq i\leq k}$ for each $k$.
 In an opposite direction, we recall that the $t_g$-recurrence is only a ``shadow'' of the fact that the generating functions of maps satisfy a set of infinitely many partial differential equations called the KP hierarchy.
 It is natural to expect that other joint moments of the variables $\YY_g^{(i:k)}$, apart from the two cases we have been able to track, are related to these equations.
 This may lead to a way, based on integrable hierarchies, of approaching Conjecture~\ref{conjecture}.